 Political Science Club (PSC)

 The goal of the Political Science Club is to promote greater awareness on campus about political issues.
 To achieve this, the PSC plans a variety of events.
 For example, the PSC regularly hosts an Election Night Live (ENL) party for mid-term and presidential elections.
-In the past, the PSC has organized a bus trip to Washington, D.C. to attend Jon Stewart’s Rally to Restore Sanity, brought Lewis Black and his comedy tour In God We Rust to Mansfield University for a performance, and sponsored several activities including movie nights and guest speakers.
+In the past, the PSC has organized voter information sessions, trips to Washington, D.C., movie nights, and guess speakers.

 MU Alumna (Class of 12') Shares Her Peace Corps Experience